Allotments

 You must adhere to these rules when lighting a bonfire on an allotment:

 - compost rather than burn where possible.
-Materials that can’t be composted or burnt should be taken to a tip.
+Materials that can’t be composted or burnt should be taken to a recycling centre.

-Any violation of times or conditions will lead to termination of tenancy.
+Any violation of the terms and conditions will lead to termination of the tenancy.

 - pernicious weeds (when dry), such as Japanese Knotweed and plants infected with fungal diseases like Club Root, Downey Mildew or White Rot